mrjex/Monitoring-Service/README.md

 # Monitoring Service

+> ⚠️ **Disclaimer**: This is a **fork** of [Monitoring Service](https://github.com/Dentanoid/Monitoring-Service), originally created and maintained by the [Dentanoid Organization](https://github.com/Dentanoid)

-Welcome to the monitoring service!
+Welcome to the Monitoring Service!
 This service handles logging, statistics and monitoring.

 ## Getting started

 This service is written in Go.
 [Check this link for more information about GO.](https://go.dev/)